Amsterdam

 What is the best season for a palace stay in Amsterdam?+

-Reckon on between 2 500 € and 4 500 € per couple for three nights, including hotel (1 500-2 100 €), starred restaurants (600-900 €), transfers (100-150 €), museums and activities (200-300 €), spa (300-400 €), and sundries (300-500 €).
+Reckon on 2 500 € to 4 500 € per couple for three nights, including hotel (1 500-2 100 €), starred restaurants (600-900 €), transfers (100-150 €), museums and activities (200-300 €), spa (300-400 €), and incidentals (300-500 €).
 Rates vary greatly by season.

 Which neighbourhood to choose for a first palace stay in Amsterdam?+

-Are Amsterdam's palaces family-friendly with children?+
+Are Amsterdam's palaces suitable for families with children?+

 Yes, but check accessibility: historic canal houses (Waldorf Astoria, Dylan) have steep stairs and sometimes cramped rooms.
 Favour modern addresses (Pillows Maurits, Anantara Krasnapolsky) or palaces with lifts and family rooms.
 Most offer children's bikes and tailored activities.

-Spectrum (two stars) at the Waldorf Astoria for contemporary Dutch cuisine (195 €), Bridges (one star) at the Sofitel Legend The Grand for North Sea fish (145 €), and Bord'Eau (one star) opposite De L'Europe for a classic French menu (165 €).
+Spectrum (two stars) at Waldorf Astoria for contemporary Dutch cuisine (195 €), Bridges (one star) at Sofitel Legend The Grand for North Sea fish (145 €), and Bord'Eau (one star) opposite De L'Europe for a classic French menu (165 €).
 Book two months ahead in high season.

 Do palace rates vary much by season in Amsterdam?+

 Yes, considerably.
 April-May (tulips) and July-August (holidays) command rates 30 to 50% higher than September-October or March.
-A deluxe room at the Waldorf Astoria jumps from 850 € in August to 550 € in October.
+A deluxe room at Waldorf Astoria jumps from 850 € in August to 550 € in October.
 Book six months ahead for the best suites in high season.

 Continue exploring